Autodesk-Forge/forge-tutorial-postman/ModelDerivative_04/instructions/task-4.md

 ## Option 2: Provide source file URN as an input to an existing HTML page

+We have created a web page based on the instructions provided in Option 1.
+You can use this web page to verify the SVF file you just created.
+Click [this link](../../docs/display_svf.html) to see the source of this web page.

 1. Open the webpage at https://jayanathp.github.io/forge-tutorial-postman/display_svf.html, which is published as a Github page of this repository.
-Click [this link](../../docs/display_svf.html) to see the source of this web page.
 (To be changed to AutodeskForge github page later)

     This HTML page was created using the instructions provided under Option 1, and a section added to list and display viewables.